Geometry of charged rotating discs of dust in Einstein-Maxwell theory: Curvature

 In three different cases we have seen the occurrence of a transition curve in the parameter space $(\epsilon,g)$:

-It turns out that all those three conditions are equivalent and indeed all the curves are identical.
-This is also backed up by figure \ref{fig:10.1}.
+It turns out that these transition curves look very similar, almost identical, as shown in figure \ref{fig:10.1}.

-The radial dependence of the transition curve can be read off from \mbox{figure \ref{fig:10.2}}.
+The radial dependence of the transition curve $K=0$ (the others being very similar) can be read off from \mbox{figure \ref{fig:10.2}}.
 As can be seen there, changing $\epsilon$ does not cause a transition throughout the whole disc at the same time.
 In fact, by starting with positive curvature, i.e.\ high values of $\epsilon$, the transition to negative curvature happens first at the centre and last at the rim.